 - Floor covering: Consider its condition.
 If there is carpeting over wood floors, strip it and, if necessary, refinish the floors.
 Replace cracked ceramic tiles.
-Clean carpet over plywood or buy new carpeting.
+Clean carpeting over plywood, or buy new carpeting.

 - Window coverings: If the window coverings are dated, throw them out.
 Most windows look better without heavy drapes or worn blinds.

 - Walls: Some people paint once and never again.
 You may need to patch and repaint the walls.

-- Ceilings: Replace dated light fixtures, patch cracks in the ceiling and paint.
+- Ceilings: Replace dated light fixtures, and patch cracks in the ceiling and paint.

 Be aware that if the seller died in the house, you may be required to disclose this fact to a prospective buyer.
 Ask a real estate agent about seller disclosures for your state and whether a death in the home is considered a material fact.
 In California, for example, buyers need only be informed about deaths over the past three years.

-Preparing a home for sale is always time-intensive, and when it was a loved one's home, emotions are involved as well.
+Preparing a home for sale is always time-intensive, and if it was a loved one's home, emotions are involved as well.
 If done correctly, it will be to your benefit in terms of higher offers for the property.